aws/eks-anywhere/docs/content/en/docs/tasks/packages/credential-provider-package/_index.md

 1. Create the secret.
 If you are changing the secret, see [complete configuration options]({{< relref "../../../reference/packagespec/credential-provider-package" >}}) for the format of the secret. see [complete configuration options]({{< relref "../../../reference/packagespec/credential-provider-package" >}}) for format of secret.

-1. Create the namespace (if not installing to eksa-packages) If you are overriding `targetNamespace`, change `eksa-packages` to the value of `targetNamespace`.
+1. Create the namespace (if not installing to eksa-packages).
+   If you are overriding `targetNamespace`, change `eksa-packages` to the value of `targetNamespace`.
    ```bash
    kubectl create namespace <namespace-name-here>